How to ace your SEO: Part One

 4. Check your content structure for SEO

 Sometimes people fall into the trap of focusing too much on what the Google bots want that it starts to get challenging to maintain engagement of human readers.

 Search engines try to manage this balance with something called a bounce rate.
-This measures the percentage of human readers who leave your site after viewing just one page.
+This measures how quickly human readers leave whatever page they landed on.
 A high bounce rate is an indicator to Google that your site either isn’t relevant to the search query, or that your content isn’t engaging enough to hold a human reader.
 Lower bounce rates will boost your ranking in search results.
-If people leave too soon, Google may think your page is spam and downgrade you.
+If people leave too soon, Google may think your page content isn’t relevant or of very high quality.

 How does your content measure up?
 Here’s some things to check:

 - Is your content well-written (clear and concise, no spelling errors, sticks to a theme)?